Pre-pruning machine

 Work objective

-Components of the pruning machine
+Components of the pre-scoring machine

 The frame